GeospatialPython/pyshp/README.md

 	...     pass

-The shapefile Writer class uses a similar streaming approach to keep memory usage at a minimum, except you don't have change any of your code.
-The library takes care of this under-the-hood by creating a set of temporary files and immediately writing each geometry and record to disk the moment they are added using shape() or record().
-You still have to call save() as usual in order to specify the final location of the output file and in order for the header information to be calculated and written to the beginning of the file.
+The shapefile Writer class uses a similar streaming approach to keep memory usage at a minimum.
+The library takes care of this under-the-hood by immediately writing each geometry and record to disk the moment they are added using shape() or record().
+Once the writer is closed, exited, or garbage collected, the final header information is calculated and written to the beginning of the file.

 This means that as long as you are able to iterate through a source file without having to load everything into memory, such as a large CSV table or a large shapefile, you can